DaintyJet/VChat_ASLR_Intro/README.md

         printf("%-2d: %08p %08x\n", test - 1 , (void*)s_ptr, (*s_ptr));
    ```
 > [!NOTE]
->  The line `#define INT` is use to control if debugging interrupts are included in the resulting executable at locations we would like to stop execution to examine the stack.
+>  The line `#define INT` is used to control if debugging interrupts are included in the resulting executable at locations where we would like to stop execution to examine the stack.
 #### ASLR Enabled
 1. Open the [`ASLR-Example-32`](./SRC/ASLR-Example-32/ASLR-Example-32.sln) Visual Studio Project.
 2. Open the Properties Window for the project.